Sukumu/gatsby-starter-netlify-cms/src/pages/about/index.md

 Direct trade is a form of sourcing practiced by some coffee roasters.

 ### Sukumu profits
-We want to truly empower the communities that bring amazing coffee to you.
+Sukumu makes profit. e want to truly empower the communities that bring amazing coffee to you.